gorillabit/etc-ethereumclassic/README.md

 - `fonts` and `images` get moved into their respective folders.
 This isn't watched via gulp so if you add an image or font, you need to run `gulp` again.
 - `includes` are the pieces of the pages / the pages themselves.
 These are pretty self explanatory and where you will make most frontend changes.
 - `layouts` are the pages themselves.
 These basically take all the pieces of the pages and compile into one massive page.
 The navigation is also found here...sort of.
-    * `index.html` is for https://ethereumproject.github.io/etherwallet/
+    * `index.html` is for https://myethereumclassic.github.io
-    * `cx-wallet.html` is the main page for the Chrome Extension.
-    * `embedded.html` is for https://ethereumproject.github.io/etherwallet/embedded.html.

 - You can control what shows up on ClassicEtherWallet.com vs the Chrome Extension by using: `@@if (site === 'cx' )  {  ...  }` and `@@if (site === 'mew' ) { ... }`.
 Check out `sendTransaction.tpl` to see it in action.
 The former will only compile to the Chrome Extension.
 The latter only to ClassicEtherWallet.com.
 - `embedded.html` is for embedding the wallet generation into third-party sites.